hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01-Basics.md

     float: right;
     padding: 70px 0 30px;
     position: relative;
-    width: 25%
+    width: 25%;
 }
 aside h2 {
     color: #888;
-    font-size: 1.8em
+    font-size: 1.8em;
 }
 aside .tag-cloud {
     padding: 15px 35px 10px 0;
-    text-align: center
+    text-align: center;
 }
 ...
 ```

-We used a float:right CSS rule to put the tag cloud on the right...
+We used a `float:right` CSS rule to put the tag cloud on the right...
 In a following section we will provide several examples that explain how to make a nice layout with the new structural elements, using simple CSS rules.

 Here is the result: